felixyeboah/go-nextjs/README.md

 - [Backend Documentation](backend/README.md) - Detailed information about the backend service
 - [Frontend Documentation](frontend/README.md) - Detailed information about the frontend application
 - [Docker Compose Setup](docker-compose.md) - Detailed information about the Docker Compose configuration
 - [Security Documentation](SECURITY.md) - Detailed information about security features and best practices

+## Recent Changes

+### March 1, 2024

+1. **Database Migration**:
+   - Migrated from PostgreSQL to Turso database (distributed SQLite)
+   - Updated database connection code to use libsql-client-go
+   - Removed PostgreSQL and PgAdmin services from Docker Compose

+2. **Docker Setup**:
+   - Updated Docker Compose configuration to reflect the use of Turso database
+   - Created documentation for Docker setup issues and fixes (see docker-compose.md)
+   - Added note to Docker Setup section about ongoing updates

+3. **Documentation**:
+   - Updated README to reflect the use of Turso database
+   - Added instructions for setting up Turso for local development
+   - Updated Features section to mention Turso instead of SQLite

+For more details on the Docker setup issues and fixes, see the [docker-compose.md](docker-compose.md) file.